MikeBirdTech/ai-toolkit/README.md

-# Automations
+# AI Toolkit

-A collection of community created scripts to automate your life
+A collection of community created scripts to leverage AI to improve your life

 ## AI CLI